amabelleS/Amabelle-Trachtenberg-16-09-2021/README.md

 # Herolo Home Assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This project makes use of material-ui, styled-components..
+This project makes use of material-ui and styled-components

 ## OVERVIEW